The Power of Music in Your Preschool Classroom

 Music is a powerful teaching tool for preschool leaders.
 Have you ever thought about why?
 Music activates unique brain networks, supports long-term memory of lyrics (like Bible verses), and encourages movement and rhythmic expression.
 More recent research on adults who sing together in groups suggests that when we raise our voices together, we’re rewarded with physical and psychological gains, like better breathing and posture, feelings of increased happiness and well-being, and more closeness to those in the singing group.
 (Studies are yet to come on what happens to little ones who sing together, but the effects may be similar.)
 Plus, Scripture is filled with encouraging words about using music to praise God and express faith.

 Even if you can’t play an instrument or carry a tune, you can find plenty of ways to use music with your preschoolers.
-Whether you’re playing an instrument, singing a cappella, or playing music from your mobile device, a laptop, or an old-school boombox, look to music as an influential way to get kids’ attention, help them learn, and positively affect the mood in your room.
+And a good curriculum has great music baked right in!
+Whether you’re playing an instrument, singing a cappella, or playing purchased music from your mobile device, a laptop, or an old-school boombox, look to music as an influential way to get kids’ attention, help them learn, and positively affect the mood in your room.

 Play music during transition times.